minjee-kim/nhanesGraph/README.md

 ### Variable Search

-To explore all options of variables, ngraph_variable Shiny app can be used.
+To explore all options of variables, nGraph_variable Shiny app can be used.
 The Shiny app can be launched with the following code:

 ``` r